Home

 Torrance Barrens Night Sky Reserve

-Torrance Barrens Night Sky Reserve is the closest stargazing and aurora watching spot to Toronto, and it's also famous for strong geomagnetic activity.
+Torrance Barrens Night Sky Reserve is the closest stargazing and aurora-watching spot to Toronto, and it's also famous for its strong geomagnetic activity.
 The reserve occupies 1,990 hectares (5,000 acres) comprising of bedrock and wetlands.
-Trees and bushes are stunted in height which makes the area perfect for sky observation.
-You can also visit Muskoka Lakes for some stunning reflections for your aurora photos.
+Trees and bushes are stunted in height, which makes the area perfect for sky observation.

 Manitoulin Island

-Manitoulin Island is washed by the magical Lake Huron that serves a perfect mirror for the glowing natural phenomenon.
-Visit Gordon’s Park Eco Reserve which is located on the northern part of Manitoulin Island.
+Manitoulin Island is washed by the magical Lake Huron, which serves as a perfect mirror for the glowing natural phenomenon.
+Visit Manitoulin Eco Park, which is located in the northern part of Manitoulin Island.
 It is a great spot to observe Northern Lights because of its pollution-free air and dark skies.

 Lake Superior